mkramb/mongodb-users-controller/README.md

     --roles read,readWrite
 ```

-To check defined users using mongo shell:
+To check available users using mongo shell:

 ```
 use admin